GoogleChrome/web.dev/src/site/content/en/blog/distributing-sxg/index.md

 It means that you can implement preload even though cross-site navigation without violating privacy.
 Preloading contents will hide latency of load.
 Especially combination with portals would improve UX drastically.

-Let’s look at how to serve SXG properly.
+Let's look at how to serve SXG properly.

 ## Get SXG files